PhaserEditor2D/PhaserEditor/docs/assets-manager.rst

 The editor has two panels: the assets tree and the asset details.

-In the assets tree you add, remove and rename the sections and the entries.
+In the assets tree, you add, remove and rename the sections and the entries.
 The asset details panel shows the properties of the object selected in the tree.

 To modify an asset entry, you select it in the tree and change the values in the details panel.